KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 > but the level of automation for other kind of tests(such as integration tests) is often much lower.

+Certainly, implementing tests for integration layer and UI layer is difficult than unit layer.

-# UI Test to support Re-Engineering
+# UI Test shuold be automated

-But....
+But...

 > One area that cries out for automation is UI testing.
 > (4.3.2.
 Regression testing without unit tests)

+yes, automated UI testing is very important.

+But...
-So, UI tests take too many time and too many human resources in mobile in many cases.
-Because test automation for mobile is difficult than we app.
+In many cases, UI tests take too many times and too many human resources in mobile because test automation for mobile is difficult.

-But, automated UI tests can support re-engineering in many times.
-You can check automatically most of the layouts, screen transactions without crashes and so on.
-You can also check combinations of various OS versions and resolutions without additional human resources.

-This benefit also lead psychological safety for developers.
+So, UI tests for mobile tend to conducted by manual.

 # Flipped pyramid make development cycle slow

 ![](images/based_on_test_pyramid_mobile.png)

-I talked ideal test pyramid for test automation before.
+By the way, I talked ideal test pyramid for test automation before.
+Unit tests is the biggest and UI tests are the smolest.
 But in the mobile context, it is easy to make it flipped.

-Because checking UIs manually is easy than test automation but it blocks swift development cycle in the future.
+Checking UIs manually is easy than test automation.
+But large manual tests take too many times blocks swift development cycle in the future.

+UI tests can support re-engineering frequently.

+# UI Test shold be automated(again)
+So, automating UI test is very importnat.

+You can check most of the layouts, screen transactions without crashes and so on automatically.
+You can also check combinations of various OS versions and resolutions without additional human resources.

+Certainly, designing test architecture for test automaiton is also important.
+Don't convert all manual tests to dirty automated tests.

 # implement the strategy

 # Automated UI Test with Appium from 2014

-So, I've tried to implement UI Test since 2014, I've joined cookpad.
+I've tried to implement UI Test since 2014, I've joined cookpad.
 While conducting manual tests, I've been working on test automation step by step.
 I've implemented it with Ruby :p